ResearchComputing/Documentation/docs/open_ondemand/index.md

 # Open OnDemand _(Browser Based HPC Portal)_

-Open OnDemand is a browser based, integrated, single access point for all of your high performance computing (HPC) resources at CU Research Computing.
+Open OnDemand is a browser based, integrated, single access point for all of your High-Performance Computing (HPC) resources at CU Research Computing.
 Open OnDemand provides a graphical interface to manage files; create and view job Slurm jobs on CURC's clusters; and access interactive applications (such as Jupyter and RStudio).
 All of these actions are completed via a web browser and require only minimal knowledge of Linux and scheduler commands.

 ## Getting started with Open OnDemand